The Problem with ‘Self-Cleaning’ Ovens

 - Our technicians are trained to the highest standards to help you and your oven.

-- We only use ‘Ovenu’ products that are guaranteed to be totally ‘caustic-soda’ free.
+- We only use Ovenu products that are guaranteed to be totally caustic-soda free.

-Because we own the Ovenu brand product formulations.
-Nobody else can claim to be using ‘Ovenu’ product.
-Only Ovenu technicians will be using the ‘real thing’…don’t accept imitations…unless it says ‘Ovenu’ on the package…it isn’t the genuine article…(and may contain caustic that will damage your oven).
+Because we own the Ovenu brand product formulations nobody else can claim to be using Ovenu products.
+Only Ovenu technicians will be using the real thing, so don’t accept imitations.
+Unless it says ‘Ovenu’ on the package it isn’t the genuine article and may contain caustic chemicals that will damage your oven.

-You’ll probably buy ‘branded’ products every day because they are to be trusted…Tetley Tea, Nescafe coffee, Andrex, Shell or BP petrol….
-Ovenu is the same…a tried, tested and trusted brand…
+You probably buy branded products every day because they are to be trusted: Tetley tea, Nescafe coffee, Andrex toilet paper.
+Ovenu is the same: a tried, tested and trusted brand.

-We know how to treat you and your ‘self cleaning oven / cooker safely.
-The same applies to your Range, Aga, Hobs, Hoods and Microwaves.
-So the simple question has to be asked….why risk it?
+We know how to treat you and your self-cleaning oven or cooker safely.
+The same applies to your Range, Aga, hobs, hoods and microwaves.
+So the simple question has to be asked: why risk it?
 Why risk your health or your trusty oven, just for the sake of a few pounds or dollars?

-Thank-you for taking the time to read all about ‘self cleaning’ ovens and we look forward to seeing you soon.
+Thank you for taking the time to read all about ‘self-cleaning’ ovens and we look forward to seeing you soon.